skypjack/entt/README.md

 This is why they are completely wrong and cannot be used to evaluate any of the entity-component systems.

-If you decide to use `EnTT`, choose it because of its API and its performance, not because there is a benchmark somewhere that makes it seem the fastest.
+If you decide to use `EnTT`, choose it because of its API, features and performance, not because there is a benchmark somewhere that makes it seem the fastest.

 Probably I'll try to get out of `EnTT` more features and even better performance in the future, mainly for fun.<br/>